Epsom and Ewell (UK Parliament constituency): Historic

 1974–1983: The Municipal Borough of Epsom and Ewell, and the Urban District of Leatherhead.

 1983–1997: The Borough of Epsom and Ewell, and the Borough of Reigate and Banstead wards of Banstead Village, Nork, Preston, and Tattenhams.

 1997–2010: The Borough of Epsom and Ewell, the District of Mole Valley wards of Ashtead Common, Ashtead Park, and Ashtead Village, and the Borough of Reigate and Banstead wards of Nork, Preston, and Tattenhams.

 2010–2024: The Borough of Epsom and Ewell, the District of Mole Valley wards of Ashtead Common, Ashtead Park, and Ashtead Village, and the Borough of Reigate and Banstead wards of Nork and Tattenhams.

-2024 onwards (proposed)

-The entire Borough of Epsom and Ewell plus the north west of Mole Valley District: Ashtead and Leatherhead.